edwardgoldring/website/content/home/about.md

 I am a PhD Candidate in Political Science at the University of Missouri.
 My research examines how autocratic leaders maintain and lose power, and I have case expertise in North Korea.
 I have further research interests in democratization, election manipulation, and peacekeeping.
 My dissertation explores purges in authoritarian regimes, looking at when leaders decide to purge and various effects of purges.

-My work has been published or is forthcoming in journals including Democratization and Africa Spectrum.
+My work has been published or is forthcoming in journals including *Party Politics*, *Democratization*, *Research & Politics*, and *Africa Spectrum*.